rohinp/tickets4sale/Readme.md

 3. `InventoryService` is prety straight forward to understands as it only does a find and converts the `Performace` records into `Inventory` objects to be send to UI/front end.

+4. To make the application easy to use, the UI has an extra (optional) date field to select query date so that user dont need to go post man or browser window to get and view the data.
+Also there is an upload file button which can be used to upload data to application.

-2. Apart from this it's a bundeled scala and typescript repo and both the developments and testing can be done together.
+5. Apart from this it's a bundeled scala and typescript repo and both the developments and testing can be done together.

 ### Future Improvements
 > There is lot to improve.